duckduckstab1/magicallyclosed/README.md

 Also known as "BonziWORLD Revived Codename 'Seagate'" by Seamus himself.
 Cosmic was demoted due to an incident about a bot he was using.
 As a developer, you should not do this as it can break the website's guidlines/rules.

+> "Cosmic was demoted due to an incident about a bot he was using." noted.. - Cosmic

 ## TODO LIST
 - [ ] Re add old bwr+ from March 2022 commands and colors
 - [x] Fix ban command